nodejs/node/doc/api/single-executable-applications.md

 ### Single executable application creation process

-A tool aiming to create a single executable Node.js application is supposed to inject the contents of a JavaScript file into:
+A tool aiming to create a single executable Node.js application must inject the contents of a JavaScript file into:

 * a resource named `NODE_JS_CODE` if the `node` binary is a [PE][] file